jeffprandall/plangrid/README.md

 ### Creating an .env file

-Create a new file called .env
+Create a new file in the root of the project called .env

+Create this on both Development and Production

 ```
 // PlanGid API Key
-PLANGRID_KEY='your plangrid api here'
+PLANGRID_KEY='<your plangrid api here>'

 // Development envirnoment setup
 DEV_USERNAME='<dev username>'